MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfcpropertygridctrl-class.md

 ### Remarks
  The height of the description area is calculated automatically and is set to 1/4 the height of the property grid control.

- Use the [CMFCPropertyGridCtrl::EnableDescriptionArea](#cmfcpropertygridctrl__enabledescriptionarea) method to display or hide the description area.
-Use the [CMFCPropertyGridCtrl::IsDescriptionArea](#cmfcpropertygridctrl__isdescriptionarea) method to determine whether the description area is displayed or hidden.
+ Use the [CMFCPropertyGridCtrl::EnableDescriptionArea](#enabledescriptionarea) method to display or hide the description area.
+Use the [CMFCPropertyGridCtrl::IsDescriptionArea](#isdescriptionarea) method to determine whether the description area is displayed or hidden.

-##  <a name="cmfcpropertygridctrl__getdescriptionrows"></a>  CMFCPropertyGridCtrl::GetDescriptionRows
+##  <a name="getdescriptionrows"></a>  CMFCPropertyGridCtrl::GetDescriptionRows
  Retrieves the number of rows in the description area of the current property grid control.

 ```